zhanglab-aim/zhanglab-aim.github.io/_members/fzzhang.md

     github: zj-zhang
     twitter: ZijunZhang_
     address: >
-        Division of Artificial Intelligence in Medicine<br />
-        Cedars-Sinai Medical Center<br />
+        6500 Wilshire Blvd. <br />
         Los Angeles, CA 90048
 ---

-I am a faculty member in the Division of Artificial Intelligence in Medicine at the Cedars-Sinai Medical Center.
+I am a faculty member in the Division of AI in Medicine, Department of Medicine, and the Department of Computational Biomedicine at Cedars-Sinai Medical
+Center.

 I enjoy exploring the uncharted areas with talented next generations of scientists.